About Me

 (ii) uncovering predictors and correlates of proactive safety behaviors in the workplace, including safety voice and accident underreporting;

-(iii) examining how advancements in quantitative methodology (e.g., multilevel structural equation modeling, latent class analysis, and Bayesian estimation) can be best utilized to advance empirical and substantive work in organizational psychology
+(iii) examining how advancements in quantitative methodology (e.g., multilevel modeling and latent variable modeling) can be best utilized to advance empirical and substantive work in organizational psychology

-I am committed to using my expertise to make a positive impact in the lives of economically vulnerable employees and am excited about the opportunities that my work can bring to the field of I/O psychology.
+I am committed to using my expertise to make a positive impact in the lives of economically vulnerable employees.

-In my free time, I enjoy exploring the world through travel, as well as immersing myself in the local culture and art scene.
-I am also an avid scuba diver and love discovering the underwater world.
+In my spare time, I enjoy exploring the world and immersing myself in the local culture and art scene.
 As a foodie, I enjoy trying out new restaurants and experimenting with different cuisines.
+I am also an avid scuba diver.

 My Journey